Finic8/snapshooter/README.md

 ##1 Introduction

-snapshooter is a bash script which allows you to create snapshots and send them incrementally to local or remote locations through ssh.
+snapshooter is a bash script which allows you to create btrfs snapshots and send them incrementally to local or remote locations through ssh.
 Remote servers can be woken up using Wake-on-LAN.
 It automatically keeps a configurable number of snapshots.

 ##2 Configuration